 - 9.1.
-A student who has secured 'F' grade in a Theory course shall have to reappear at the subsequent Semester end examination held for that course. - 9.2.
+A student who has secured 'F' grade in a Theory course shall have to reappear at the subsequent semester-end examination held for that course. - 9.2.
 A student who has secured 'F' grade in a Practical course shall have to attend Special Instruction Classes held during summer. - 9.3.
-A student who has secured 'F' Grade in Project work / Industrial Training etc shall have to improve his/her report and reappear for Viva voce at the time of Special Examination to be conducted in the summer vacation.
+A student who has secured 'F' Grade in Project work / Industrial Training etc shall have to improve his/her report and reappear for Viva voce at the time of special examination.